this session is a follow-up to the first podcast

 Russ: on astral travel?

 imagining yourself at the foot of the bed and then

 and if he continues swearing like that I'm going

 Russ: he's in the garage.

 foot of the bed routine.
-Well, this
+Well, this again is

-or him.
-The techniques that we have described work for us and
+techniques that we have described work for us and

 it's not right for us to say that those are the